hasko/quickvote/README.md

 * Admin UI to add new questions, activate questions etc.
 * Prettier result graphics.
 * Dynamic reload as new results come in.
-* Remove possiblitly to change one's vote.
+* Remove possibility to change one's vote.